DATA-606-FALL-2022/TEAM_A/README.md

 * Simulating different prediction models.
 * Model comparison and Cross validating the results.
 * Finding a best fit model for prediction.

+### Conclusion and Future works:
+Given the impact this unregulated content has on society, the significance of spotting propaganda is clear.
+This study intends to develop a system for identifying propaganda utilizing a convolution LTSM Bases Deep Learning Model network.
+To anticipate accurately, the neural network trains itself over many iterations.
+This model's efficiency in testing was 97.58% after processing a dataset of more than 52k+ news articles.
+To demonstrate that the proposed system is superior to the n-gram models, a comparison study is conducted.
+The analysis of propaganda project has a promising future.
+It can be extended to include categorizing the test piece according to the kinds of propaganda strategies employed.
+It will improve the model's specificity, broadening its application.
+In social media and other online platforms where there is a high risk of fake news, propaganda detection can be employed to prevent swaying public opinion for private advantage.
+To preserve original viewpoints in society and uphold the democratic ideal, news policing will be automated.